Australian gifts to take overseas: So you’re FINALLY going on that trip overseas? Okay - maybe not thanks to our well known friend COVID-19.

-You’ve sorted your itinerary and where you’re going to stay.
+You would have otherwise sorted your itinerary and where you’re going to stay.

-You definitely can’t go empty-handed.
+You definitely can’t leave them empty-handed.

 So without further ado…